her01n/guile-web-driver/readme.md

   *url* should start with "http://".

   The new driver would become the default driver in case there is no default driver open yet.

+  Desired *capabilities* may be requested as an association list.

 - **web-driver? object**